JohnKim9316/NexPlayer_iOS/README.md

 ---

 ## Step #8.
 Run Xcode and check your first NexPlayer.
 Click the Run button.
-You can find Run button which is the left-most button in Xcode tool bar.
-This will build and run your application and launch your app in the iOS Simulator.
-Now let's enjoy watching content in the iOS Simulator.
+Now let's enjoy watching the content in the iOS Simulator.

+---

+## For more
+The NexPlayerSDK also supports the Widevine DRM.
+If you would like to integrate Widevine DRM, please refer to [NexPlayer QuickStart with Widevine](https://github.com/JohnKim9316/NexPlayer_iOS_Widevine).